ghibbster/syllabus/KLEE_testing.md

         false)
 ```

-compare this with the generated input (which seems to satisfy all the constraints):
+compare this with the generated input (which seems to satisfy all the constraints, of which some seem not very optimized...e.g.: (N1=2 and N1 != 5 and N1 != 4 and N1 != 3 and N1 != 1):

 ```
 ktest-tool --write-ints klee-out-1/test000227.ktest